BestTimesToVisit.com Logo

 Taxis

-Taxis are available but are generally the most expensive option for anything beyond a very short distance.
-They are best used for airport transfers or when other options are unavailable.
+Taxis are available but are generally the most expensive option.
+They can be useful for airport transfers or short, direct trips when ride-sharing isn't readily available or preferred.

 Shuttles and Tours